weso/rdfshape-api/README.md

 * Go to directory where RDFShape source code is located and execute `sbt run`

-* After some time downloading and compiling the source code it will start the application, which can be accessed at: [http://localhost:8080](localhost)
+* After some time downloading and compiling           uri( the source code it will start the application, which can be accessed at: [localhost:8080](http://localhost:8080)

-* If you want a different port run `sbt "run --server --port <PortNumber>"`
+* To use a different port run `sbt "run --server --port <PortNumber>"`

 ## Build a docker image